Summer in Rome: What to Expect and How to Make the Most of It as a John Cabot University Student

 July brings Rome to life with open-air concerts, exhibitions, film festivals, and evening museum openings.
 As a JCU student, these cultural experiences often become part of your academic journey.

-With over 100 courses we offer in the summer, JCU's faculty integrate Rome into class assignments in key areas such as:
+With over 100 courses offered in the summer, JCU's faculty integrate Rome into class assignments in key areas such as:

 You’ll find that summer at JCU is a balanced mix of academics, cultural immersion, and independent exploration.